 Commemorative lectures by Kyoto Prize laureates are held in Kyoto.
 These lectures provide an opportunity to get to know not only the achievements of the laureates but also their views on life and personalities.
 The laureates, who have reached the pinnacles of their respective fields, talk about their research, art and life with various episodes.
 Please come and join us.

 *Dr. Ryuzo Yanagimachi, the 2023 Kyoto Prize Laureate in Advanced Technology, passed away on September 28 JST.
 We would like to express our most sincere condolences.
 The Kyoto Prize Commemorative Lectures on November 11 will take place with some changes to the program.
-The details will be announced on the Kyoto Prize website at a later date.

 11 /11 Sat